-Back by popular demand!
-Join Museum exhibition specialist Tom Doncourt for an after-hours, look at our legendary dioramas.
-Learn behind-the-scenes stories and discover how dioramas are made, from start to finish.
-In this six-part series, study some of the Museum’s most popular dioramas from around the world and create your own replica to take home.
+Museum exhibition specialist Tom Doncourt leads an after-hours look at our legendary dioramas.
+Discover how dioramas are made from start to finish, and hear behind-the-scenes stories about how they came together.
+Travel the world through some of the Museum’s most popular exhibits and create your own replica to take home.

 More in this Series: